Hiltslash/COBRA/README.md

 # COBRA
-Custom Programming language built in python. just practicing Can you even imagine how slow it is?
+Custom Programming language built in python.
+Can you even imagine how slow it is?

 i'm bored
 that's the only reason this exists.